La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-In particular, no quantifiable relation (e.g. heavy or ``exceeds in dimension _vo_ X3'') has an explicit case for how much it is, relying instead on the modal case of units.
-There is one exception: _kun_ -quantity is like a unit in providing a modal case for quantity, but provides an identity transformation, so that a question word can be dropped into the multiplicand argument without forcing a specific unit.
+In particular, no quantifiable relation (e.g. <span class="latex">heavy</span> or <span class="latex">exceeds in dimension _vo_ X3</span>) has an explicit case for how much it is, relying instead on the modal case of units.
+There is one exception: <span class="latex">_kun_ -quantity</span> is like a unit in providing a modal case for quantity, but provides an identity transformation, so that a question word can be dropped into the multiplicand argument without forcing a specific unit.

-To talk about the unit rather than to use it, use _``xu vo <unit>''_, as in the pound is a provincial unit. _xe vo <unit>_ will deliver the standard unit, if there is one, given suitable context cues.
+To talk about the unit rather than to use it, use _<span class="latex">xu vo <unit></span>_, as in <span class="latex">the pound is a provincial unit</span>. _<span class="latex">xe vo <unit></span>_ will deliver the standard unit, if there is one, given suitable context cues.

 Compound units, like ohms, require a product or quotient of several units.
 One may use the personal name units (ohm, volt, pascal, celsius) in the same manner as provincial units.